 Hope Robbins: Owns the coffeehouse Softened Dreams in Pittsburgh, and insists very strongly that it is in fact a coffeehouse rather than a coffee shop or cafe.
 In principle it’s also an art gallery, but mostly it’s used for her personal collection.
 Relies heavily on her close companion Lacuna to enforce the coffeehouse’s policy of neutrality and nonviolence.
 Kyoko has never quite been able to get a read on her, and isn’t sure whether she’s human or something else.

 Jack Tar: Powerful mage, possibly the most powerful urban druid in the world.
 Extremely modern in his inclinations and presentation.
 Lives largely as a vagrant, homeless and wandering various cities, mostly in the northeastern United States.
 Fluent in Japanese, but his language use is strange in any given language or format, in one way or another.
-A relatively close ally of Kyoko in Seed and Trellis.
+A relatively close ally of Kyoko in Seed and Trellis, and fond of her after she saved his ass at the end of that book.

 Lacuna: Pale, silent nonhuman figure who is literally always present and active at Softened Dreams.
 Extremely devoted to Hope for unclear reasons.
 They never talk, but they can sign and write fluently when the feel the need.
 Lacuna is quite personable if you can look past that, and past their generalized strangeness.
 Kyoko considers them somewhat of a friend, but she doesn’t understand them and that’s unnerving to her.
 Keeps the peace at Softened Dreams with probably-lethal force.
 What they actually do to people isn’t clear, but the people aren’t there anymore when they’re done.